 Call Your Doctor

-Redness, swelling, pain, excess bleeding, or pus from the wound
+Redness, swelling, excess bleeding, or discharge from the incision

 Nausea or vomiting

 Problems passing urine or stool

 If you think you have an emergency, call for medical help right away.

 Brown R, Byrne D, et al. National Institute for Health and Care Excellence (NICE) guideline NG73.
 Endometriosis: diagnosis and management.
 National Guideline Alliance (UK).
 NICE 2017 Sep.

 Diagnostic laparoscopy patient information from SAGES.
 Society of American Gastrointestinal Endoscopic Surgeons website.
 Available at: https://www.sages.org/publications/patient-information/patient-information-for-diagnostic-laparoscopy-from-sages.
 Accessed December 15, 2020.

 Endometriosis.
 EBSCO DynaMed website.
 Available at: https://www.dynamed.com/condition/endometriosis.
 Accessed December 15, 2020.